Sejmou/spotify-charts-analysis/README.md

 Finally, the `get_artist_metadata.py` script gets metadata for all unique artist IDs contained in the `artist_id` columns of specified `.parquet` files.
 Just as with the other two scripts, data is again written to a specified output directory.

+### Part 3: Scraping credits information
+Unfortunately, the information for track credits (performers, songwriters, producers) is also [not available via the Spotify API](https://community.spotify.com/t5/Spotify-for-Developers/Getting-credits-on-a-track/td-p/4950934).
+I again wrote a scraping script to work around that and obtain credits for given track IDs (`get_credits.py`).

+While I was at it, I realized that the song page I scraped the credits from also includes track lyrics.
+So, I wrote a script for that as well (`get_lyrics.py`).
+BEWARE: song lyrics are subject to copyright, so be careful not to get into legal issues.

 ### Example: Get Daily Top 200 chart data for 2022
 TODO: add missing commands